webmandman/boxlang-ghcr-test/README.md

 ### 7. Push Your Code to GitHub

 - Commit and push your code to GitHub.
-- This will start an action under your project’s **Actions** tab.
+- This will start the Github action under the **Actions** tab.
-  - The step that builds the Docker container and pushes it to `ghcr.io` should succeed.
+  - The step that builds the Docker container and pushes it to `ghcr.io` should succeed as long as you have the dockerfile, the token secret in your environment and properly replaced the placeholders in the workflow file with your Github username.
   - The step for Render.com will fail (for now).

 ---